Nakul Singh Sawhney: Early life

 He grew up in Delhi and attended Kirori Mal College in Delhi University.
 He was as active member of Players, the dramatic society of the college.
 He then completed a course in direction at the Film and Television Institute of India, Pune, during 2005–06.
 Nakul was also actively involved with Jana Natya Manch.
+He is the grand nephew of Communist leader Satyapal Dang.